NathanaelA/nativescript-liveedit/README.md

 # NativeScript Real time LiveSync

+This is currently setup to work with V1.1.0 of NativeScript, if you need upgrade instructions to upgrade to NativeScript 1.1.0 from your version please see: [http://fluentreports.com/blog/?p=79](http://fluentreports.com/blog/?p=79)

 A NativeScript module providing real time development for Android and (hopefully soon) iOS applications.

 The iOS side is currently just a simple DUMMY WRAPPER so that any usage you use on the Android side will not cause any issues when you deploy to your iOS devices/emulator.